OwenTruong/Handout-Generator/README.md

 #### Page Template

-- A page template contains templates of pictures, lines, textfield and text.
+- A page template contains the following components: pictures, lines, textfield and page number.
+It is also possible to tweak the width or height of a page template.
 - There can be more than one page template in a handout template.
 For example, on one page, you might want three pictures, and on another page, you might want one picture instead.

+#### Pictures

 <br>